 - What do I want?
 Most of the time when I ask this question to clients, their first answer is actually about what they don’t want.
-So much time is spent pushing away from what we don’t want that we don’t even realize we are doing it.
+So much time is spent pushing away from what we don’t want that we don’t even realize we are doing it!
 Focusing on what we don’t want just makes it more prevalent in our thoughts.
 When you ask yourself what you do want, answer it honestly.
 Not what you think you deserve or what you think you should want but what you really want.
 As soon as you identify what you want, notice your thoughts about whether you deserve it or can have it.

 Recruit Your Brain

-Your brain will answer any question you give it, and it’s important to phrase your questions to receive the best answers possible.
-When you ask a better quality question, you get a better quality answer.
+Your brain will answer any question you give it, so the way you phrase your questions matters.
 Asking “Why can’t I get everything done?” instructs your brain to find all the reasons, like “Because you are disorganized, you don’t plan, you overcommit, etc.” These answers not only make you feel bad but more importantly, they don’t move you forward.
 Asking “How can get all the important things done?” will lead to concrete answers, like “Prioritize, focus on one thing at a time, block out my calendar, turn off my phone, build a cushion,” etc.